Provisional Constitution of the Republic of China: Content

+Regarding territory, the 1931 provisional constitution states, "The territory of the Republic of China includes all the provinces, Mongolia, and Tibet."

 Abolishment

 The Provisional Constitution of the Republic of China was the Provisional Constitution of the Tutelage period.
 It was initially scheduled to be abolished at the end of the Tutelage period in 1936.
 However, due to the Japanese invasion of China, the constitutional National Assembly was delayed repeatedly, and constitutionalism was not initiated.

 In 1946, the Constitutional National Assembly enacted the Constitution of the Republic of China, along with the Preparatory Procedures for its Implementation.
 All laws that conflict with the Constitution were to be repealed immediately.
 At the same time, the National Government promulgated the Act on the Termination of the Tutelage Period to end the government operation during this period.